 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Goeltz include Goltz, Golz, Goeltz, Goelz, Goltiz, Goltzow and many more.

 Early Notables of the Goeltz family (pre 1700)

 Another 33 words (2 lines of text) are included under the topic Early Goeltz Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Goeltz family to the New World and Oceana
+Migration of the Goeltz family

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Goeltz, or one of its variants, reaching North America shores very early: Hans Peter Goltz, who came to Philadelphia in 1749.

 Related Stories +